-How to Define Auto Increment in PostgreSQL
+How To Set Auto Increment In PostgreSQL

-How to Define Auto Increment in PostgreSQL
+How To Set Auto Increment In PostgreSQL

 Let’s take examples and learn how to define the column as auto-increment while creating the table.